adamturtle/laravel-elixir-vueify-2.0/readme.md

 # Usage

-**Note:** Jeffrey Way is the original author of this package ([found here](https://github.com/JeffreyWay/laravel-elixir-vueify).
+**Note:** [Jeffrey Way](https://github.com/JeffreyWay) is the original author of this package ([found here](https://github.com/JeffreyWay/laravel-elixir-vueify)).
 All credit goes to him.
 I just forked it and bumped the vueify version to work with vue 2.0)

 ## Step 1: Install